A Fantasy Author's Adventures in Fiction & Life

 Social Media Tips by Marc Guberti is aimed at businesses generally, but has some useful tips for writers.

 Why You Should Join All Social Media Networks, yet not be active on all, by Jan Friedman.
+(Note, this is pre 2025 Trump regime advice.)

 Would you like to discuss author socials, newsletters and other aspects of author platform with fellow authors?